mantidproject/documents/Requirements/Visualisation_and_Analysis/VATES_Acceleration_Adoption/Meetings/October_20th_2014.md

 -----------------
 * Need to better support multiple UB matrixes.
 * Need a way to tag a peak with a UB identifier.
-* Better peak edition features.
+* Better peak edititing features.
 Addition, subtraction.
 * All tools that work on PeaksWorkspaces should be synched.
 * Need to support different conventions, currently only inelastic convention ki-kf.
 * PeaksWorkspaces should 'remember' MDWorkspaces.
 Possibly two way interaction.